 Stroll through its landscaped gardens, have a picnic and visit Muckross Traditional Farms for an insight into what life was like way back when.

 After Killarney National Park, make time for a break at Torc Waterfall, 7km from the town centre.
-The nearby car park can be busy during the day so the earlier you head here, the better.
+The nearby car park can be busy during the day, so, the earlier you head here, the better.
 Take the short stroll from the car park to the waterfall and bask in the sounds of nature tumbling from the falls.
-Explore the epic Lakes of Killarney on the Muckross Lake Loop for a fantastic adventure in the great outdoors.
+Explore the epic Lakes of Killarney on Muckross Lake Loop for a fantastic adventure in the great outdoors.

 Drive out from Killarney on the N70 and on your way, stop at Ladies View for unbeatable scenery.
 The view is so called as it was greatly admired by Queen Victoria’s ladies-in-waiting when they visited Kerry in the 1800s.
 Park the car and relax over a panoramic picnic with views of the Killarney Valley.

 Make your way to beautiful Kenmare where the colourful buildings and upbeat locals are full of character.
 The most rewarding way to experience this town is to book a place on a Kenmare Foodie Tour where you get a delightful insight into Kerry’s talented food producers.

 You won’t leave this tour on an empty stomach as local woman Karen Coakley brings you to the best foodie spots in town.
 Taste artisan treats, locally roasted coffee and homemade ice-cream.

 Visit the lovely village of Sneem, sometimes overlooked in favour of other towns but it’s worth stopping here to enjoy its local charm.